Privacy Policy

 Clarity is a tool for analyzing user behavior on this website.
 In particular, Clarity records mouse movements and creates a graphical representation of which part of the website users scroll to most frequently (heat maps).
 Clarity can also record sessions so that we can view page usage in the form of videos.
 We also receive information about general user behavior within our website.

 If consent has been obtained, the above-mentioned service is used exclusively on the basis of Art.
 6 para.
+1 lit. f GDPR.
 1 lit. a GDPR and § 25 TTDSG.
 Consent can be revoked at any time.
 Unless consent has been obtained, the use of this service is based on Art.
 6 para.
 1 lit. f GDPR; the website operator has a legitimate interest in effective user analysis.

 The website operator uses Google Ads.
 Google Ads is an online advertising program of Google Ireland Limited (“Google”), Gordon House, Barrow Street, Dublin 4, Ireland.

-Google Ads enables us to display advertisements in the Google search engine or on third-party websites when the user enters certain search terms in Google (keyword targeting).
+Google Ads enables us to display advertisements in the Google search engine or on third-party websites when the user enters certain search terms into Google (keyword targeting).
 Furthermore, targeted advertisements can be displayed based on the user data available at Google (e.g. location data and interests) (target group targeting).
-As website operators, we can evaluate this data quantitatively by analyzing, for example, which search terms led to the display of our advertisements and how many advertisements led to corresponding clicks.
+As the website operator, we can evaluate this data quantitatively, for example by analyzing which search terms have led to the display of our advertisements and how many advertisements have led to corresponding clicks.

 The use of this service is based on your consent in accordance with Art.
 6 para.
 1 lit. a GDPR and § 25 para.
 1 TTDSG.
 Consent can be revoked at any time.